aporeto-inc/gaia/doc/documentation.md

 Type: `[]string`

 The accounts that the search must apply to.
+These are the actually IDs of the account as provided by the cloud provider.
+One or more IDs can be included.

 ##### `CloudTypes`